- General Instructions

 Filing a request for administrative adjustment on behalf of the partnership under section 6227.

 For tax years beginning after December 31, 2017, unless the partnership is an eligible partnership that has elected out of the centralized partnership audit regime, the partnership is required to designate a partnership representative.
 The partnership representative (as defined in section 6223(a)) has the sole authority to act on behalf of the partnership under the centralized partnership audit regime.
 This authority includes agreeing to settlements and notices of final partnership adjustment, making elections under section 6226, and agreeing to an extension of the period for adjustments under section 6235.
-The partnership representative does not have to be a partner; however, his actions will bind the partnership and all partners of such partnership in dealings with the IRS under the centralized partnership audit regime.
+The partnership representative does not have to be a partner; however, his or her actions will bind the partnership and all partners of such partnership in dealings with the IRS under the centralized partnership audit regime.

 List the act or acts you do not want your representative(s) to perform on your behalf.